+I/O Available choices 4 configurable I/Os Input Alarm out Communication out (Comm.out on display) Pulse out (Pul.out on display) Tariff out1 Always on Always off 4 static I/Os 2 Alarm out Communication out (Comm.out on display) Pulse out (Pul.out on display) Tariff out3 Always on Always off

 I/O Available choices

-4 configurable I/ Os Input Alarm out Communication out (Comm.out on display) Pulse out (Pul.out on display) Tariff out 1 Always on

-Always off

-I/O Available choices 4 static I/Os 2 Alarm out Communication out (Comm.out on display) Pulse out (Pul.out on display) Tariff out Always on Always off 1 static I/O Alarm out Communication out (Comm.out on display) Pulse out Pul.out on display) Tariff out Always on Always off
+1 static I/O Alarm out Communication out (Comm.out on display)

+Pulse out (Pul.out on display)

+Always onAlways off

-- 1. This choice makes it possible to control outputs by tariff settings. - 2.
-I/O 1 and I/O 2 are set to static output by default.I/O 3 and 4 are set to static output by default and cannot be configured.
-I/O 3 and I/O 4 are not shown in the display.
+- 1. This choice makes it possible to control outputs by time. - 2.
+I/O 1 and I/O 2 are set to static output by default.I/O 3 and 4 are set to static input by default and cannot be configured.
+I/O 3 and I/O 4 are not shown in the display. - 3.
+This choice makes it possible to control fixed I/O outputs by time and thus only available in gold meters.